Sheep-y/MarsHorizonMods/ModLoader/res/Alternatives.md

 9. Place mods in their own subfolders under the Mods folder, or use the GUI.
 For example, the "Informed" mod may be placed as `Mods\Informed-1-0-123\MH_Informed.dll`.

-Do not switch the mod loader off in Unity Mod Manager.
-Doing so will cause the other mods to fails to load on next launch.
+Do not switch the mod loader off.
+Doing so may cause mods to fails to load on next launch.

 This is because Unity Mod Manager does not correctly handle `ReflectionTypeLoadException`, as of version 0.24.2.
 The Mod Manager will mod UMM to fix the issue, since the XNode library